linuxkay/yogurt/README.md

 Need to run ddns updater in cron.

-Schedule when to run update and reboot.
+Schedule when to run update and reboot <- this may causes unable to Boot.

 Need to fix cron for ssl cert update.